simplesmiler/rares/docs/guide.md

 You can also see `productParams`, and it is used by the default implementation of the `new`, `create` and `update` actions.

-@TODO(v0.2): Finish the shop example.
+@TODO(v0.3): Finish the shop example.

 ## Extra credits

-Things that are did fit into the example of building the shop API.
+Things that did not fit into the example of building the shop API.

 ### Responses (WIP)

-@TODO(v0.3): Review after making response tool better.
+@TODO(v0.4): Review after making response tool better.

 To return the result with specific headers or specific HTTP status, Rares provides you with response utility: